From our friends at CBD Awareness Project: CBDOil.org

 Does CBD show up on a drug test?

-Because drug tests are designed to detect THC, CBD typically will not show up on a drug test.
+Because drug tests are designed to detect THC, CBD typically will not show up on a drug test, and largely depends on how long it stays in your system.
 However, there are a few exceptions.

 If you are taking extremely high levels of CBD—2,000 mg or more—it is possible the drug test could produce a false positive result.
 However, that is a very high dose, and likely to be an amount prescribed to treat a serious medical condition.
 In that case, you may already be covered under a law for medical CBD or medical marijuana in your state.
 Most CBD research thus far has focused on daily doses of 1,500 mg or less.
 Doses of this size have shown to be generally safe for humans and uneventful when it comes to side effects.